darryncampbell/App-Actions-Demo/README.md

 A few things to bear in mind when publishing your app:

-- When you upload your application you will to define a privacy policy and accept the Google Actions terms & conditions under the advanced settings.
+- When you upload your application you will need to define a privacy policy and accept the Google Actions terms & conditions under the advanced settings.
 - In my experience, this review process is manual.
 Obviously manual review processes take longer and demo apps are less likely to be approved.
 - The review process for Assistant actions does not hold up the overall review process for the app.